IslandViewPTA/islandview-pta-site/content/news/2021-3-newsletter.md

 #### * BE A BOOKWORM *

 Build a [bookworm ](https://drive.google.com/file/d/13V_DDmWDZfxO9p93IoTOOeojLL5jm5Yg/view?usp=sharing)and enter the weekly raffle!
-Information will come home from your teacher the first week in March.
+Information will come home from your teacher in early March.

 #### * ISV DIGITAL READ ALOUD LIBRARY *